Transfer to US University

-- Notify your admissions advisor of your desire to transfer credit and provide a list of courses to be transferred or unofficial transcripts from the schools you have attended to receive an unofficial evaluation
+- Notify your admissions advisor of your desire to transfer credit and provide a list of courses to be transferred or unofficial transcripts from the schools you have attended to receive an unofficial evaluation.

-- Transcripts should come directly from the issuing institution to academic records and should be sent to:
+- Students who completed university coursework outside the United States must submit transcripts that have been translated and evaluated.
+Transcripts should come directly from the issuing institution to academic records and should be sent to:

 United States University

-NOTE: Students may be requested to submit course descriptions and/or syllabi to assist in determining course equivalency.
+Note: Students may be requested to submit course descriptions and/or syllabi to assist in determining course equivalency.

 - Advanced Placement (AP) Test